mohsensadr/mohsensadr.github.io/index.md

-    <h3>Phase Transition</h3>
+    <h3>Monte Carlo Solution to Phase Transition</h3>

-    <p> In this line of research, we designed a stochastic process for modelling the phase transition of monatomic particles that follows the exact kinetic equation up to desired moments with a feasible computational complexity that scales linearly with number of particles.
+    <p> In this line of research, we designed a stochastic process for modeling the phase transition of monatomic particles that follows the exact kinetic equation up to desired moments with a feasible computational complexity that scales linearly with the number of particles.
 For details on the developed method, see [<a href="#FPmultiphase">6</a>, <a href="#LongRange">7</a>, <a href="#DFP">8</a>].
-As a showcase, here we present a simulation of Argon's density going through the spinodal decomposition. </p>
+As a showcase, here a simulation of Argon's density experiencing the spinodal decomposition is presented </p>

 <div class="video-container">
     <iframe src="spinodal_4.mp4" frameborder="0" allowfullscreen></iframe>